8:45 to 3 pm Monday to Friday

-All Reception children take part in various sports activities each week with Football on Mondays, Swimming on Wednesdays, Yoga on Thursdays and PE on Fridays.
+All Reception children take part in various sports activities each week with Football on Mondays, Swimming on Wednesdays, Dance on Thursdays and PE on Fridays.
 The development of fine and gross motor skills, coordination and balance are all encouraged by participating in these sports.
 In addition the school garden possesses various climbing frames of varying challenges plus scooters, bikes and small apparatus which are used during play times.

 Children are introduced to a variety of songs, games and chants which help develop their aural memory.
 Music activities which incorporate different pitches and rhythm are undertaken on a regular basis.
 The Kodaly method of teaching singing is used by the visiting Kodaly singing specialist.

 This area of a child’s development is one of great importance and we provide many opportunities for children to develop these skills.
 Increasing self confidence and self esteem in every child is paramount and we do this by frequent praising and by always emphasising the good.
 Learning to share, take turns and to respect every member of the school community is equally important and the Six Golden Rules underpin our belief of this.

 Children in Reception are encouraged to express their thoughts, ideas and feelings.
 They are able to communicate freely with all members of staff and with each other.
 Circle times, PSHE sessions and ‘Show and Tell’ provide excellent platforms from which children can describe and discuss events in their lives and what they think, feel or do.